-If you encounter difficulties relating to your insurance claims which you are unable to resolve directly with your insurer, you can register your complaint with us using our or by calling 1800 931 678.
-More information about the to resolve complaints is available on our website.
+If you encounter difficulties relating to your insurance claims which you are unable to resolve directly with your insurer, you can register your complaint with us using our online complaint form or by calling 1800 931 678.
+More information about the process we follow to resolve complaints is available on our website.

 People affected by natural disasters can experience both short-term and long-term financial difficulties, ranging from lost credit cards and problems accessing cash through to being unable to make loan repayments.
 Banks and other financial services providers generally provide assistance to customers in cases of genuine hardship.

-More information on natural disasters and financial hardship can be found in this .
+More information on natural disasters and financial hardship can be found in this fact sheet.
 Please make sure you notify us that you have been affected by the Mid North Coast NSW Bushfires when you make your complaint.